andybowar/flexion-uom-validation/README.md

 * Update pipeline configuration to include running all unit and integration tests before deploying
 * The FE code currently sends a separate request for each row.
 This is not the most optimal method, so we could refactor the endpoint and service to take in a list of problems to evaluate.
 * The volume conversion logic in UnitConversionUtil could be made more DRY
+* Improve error handling throughout, such as providing more details from the API when something goes wrong
+* More tests could be added to cover more cases with varying decimal places, as well as special characters